userquin/vite-ssg/README.md

 #### `vue-plugin-pages`

-You can remove all `lang` attribute on all your `router` custom blocks using this configuration:
+You can remove all `lang` attribute on all your `route` custom blocks using this configuration:
 ```ts
 import Pages from 'vite-plugin-pages'